md685-njit/Assignment-2/cs690-a2-ask-the-code/HANDOUT.md

 ## Why this matters at work

-Everything you build here is something developers build and debug in industry.
+**Everything you build here in this assignment is something developers build and debug in industry.**

 | What you build | Where it shows up at work |
 | --- | --- |